astewartau/qsm-forward/docs/qsm_forward.md

     The cropped volume.

-### qsm_forward.generate_bids(tissue_params, recon_params, bids_dir)
+### qsm_forward.generate_bids(tissue_params: TissueParams, recon_params: ReconParams, bids_dir)
 Simulate T2\*-weighted magnitude and phase images and save the outputs in the BIDS-compliant format.

 This function simulates a T2\*-weighted MRI signal based on a ground truth susceptibility map, and saves the outputs (images, JSON headers) in the BIDS-compliant format in the specified directory.

-Parameters:
+## Parameters

+tissue_params

-tissue_params (TissueParams): Provides paths to different tissue parameter files.
+    Provides paths to different tissue parameter files or the 3D numpy arrays themselves.

+recon_params

-recon_params (ReconParams): Provides parameters for the simulated reconstruction.
+    Provides parameters for the simulated reconstruction.

+bids_dir

-bids_dir (str): The directory where the BIDS-formatted outputs will be saved.
+    The directory where the BIDS-formatted outputs will be saved.

-Returns:
-None.
+## Returns

+None

     Outputs are saved as files in the bids_dir directory.

 ### qsm_forward.generate_field(chi)